sunil-samuel/KieServer-KJar-Deployment/README.md

 ```
 [PUT] http://localhost:8080/kie-server/services/rest/server/containers/[CONTAINER_ID]
 ```
-Where the CONTAINER_ID is the name of that will be used to invoke the rules and the payload (below) will be used to configure the kjar.
+Where the CONTAINER_ID is the name that will be used to invoke the rules.
+The payload (below) will be used to configure the kjar.

 The complete documentation can be found on Red Hat access website.